ryantd42/NY-Legislative-Git/2023/A3515A-2023/bill.md

   ___________

- Introduced  by M. of A. BURKE -- read once and referred to the Committee on Codes
+ Introduced  by M. of A. BURKE -- read once and referred to the Committee on Codes -- recommitted to the Committee on Codes in  accordance  with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the  criminal procedure law, in relation to granting peace officer status to park rangers in Erie county

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Section 2.10 of the criminal procedure law  is  amended  by adding a new subdivision 86 to read as follows:
+Section  2.10 of the criminal procedure law is amended by adding a new subdivision 87 to read as follows:
-  86. PARK  RANGERS  IN  ERIE  COUNTY, WHO SHALL BE AUTHORIZED TO ISSUE APPEARANCE TICKETS, SIMPLIFIED TRAFFIC  INFORMATIONS,  SIMPLIFIED  PARKS INFORMATIONS  AND  SIMPLIFIED  ENVIRONMENTAL  CONSERVATION INFORMATIONS;
+  87. PARK RANGERS IN ERIE COUNTY, WHO  SHALL  BE  AUTHORIZED  TO  ISSUE APPEARANCE  TICKETS,  SIMPLIFIED  TRAFFIC INFORMATIONS, SIMPLIFIED PARKS INFORMATIONS AND  SIMPLIFIED  ENVIRONMENTAL  CONSERVATION  INFORMATIONS;
  PROVIDED,  HOWEVER,  THAT NOTHING IN THIS SUBDIVISION SHALL BE DEEMED TO AUTHORIZE SUCH OFFICER TO CARRY, POSSESS, REPAIR OR DISPOSE OF A FIREARM UNLESS THE APPROPRIATE LICENSE THEREFOR  HAS  BEEN  ISSUED  PURSUANT  TO SECTION 400.00 OF THE PENAL LAW.
   § 2.
 This act shall take effect immediately.